 There are many reasons why canine company can be soothing overnight, especially if you sleep alone.
 Dogs offer security and protection, while canine body heat makes them akin to living hot water bottles.

-A study in the journal Anthrozoös confirms that sleeping with dogs can adversely affect sleep quality.
+However, the journal Anthrozoös stated that sleeping with dogs can adversely affect sleep quality.
 For some people, this is a risk worth taking as they consider the benefits to outweigh the risks.

 If you already have a dog, your decision has likely been made about where the animal sleeps.
-However, you can train a dog out of sleeping on the bed if it is disturbing you.
+However, you can train a dog out of sleeping on the bed if it’s disturbing you.

 Why Is It Bad to Sleep with Your Dog?